getAlby/bitcoin-connect/doc/MIGRATION_v3.md

 # V2 to V3 migration guide

 ## WebLN global object
+window.webln is no longer set by default.
 If you rely on WebLN please add the following lines to a place in your application which will be called on every page:

 ```ts
 import {onConnected} from '@getalby/bitcoin-connect';